Public-Policy-Lab/innovation-compass/README.md

 - **Responsive Design**: Works on desktop and mobile devices
 - **Google Analytics Integration**: Optional tracking support
 - **Participant Gateway**: Optional participant ID collection modal

+The application is built with vanilla JavaScript, HTML, and CSS—no build process or dependencies required.
+It can run entirely from static files served by any web server.

 ## Project Structure